DanielDondorp/Blobs_Genetic_algorithm/readme.md

 **Max rand dist**
 A weirder attribute.
 This determines the ability of an animal to purposefully move out of an area with no food.
 A blob that sees no food will randomly move towards point it chooses in the distance, and the further away it can choose points, the higher the chances it can navigate away from an area without food.

+New blobs are introduced to the world in two ways.
+The most important way is through _sexual reproduction_ of the blobs.
+The fittest half of the population gets a chance to go into mating mode.
+This blob selects a random mate and tries to reach it.
+When the mating blob reaches its mate, both blobs pass on its attributes in the form of a dna string.
+This string encodes their attributes.
+The mutation rate of the blob determines how likely it is that its exact dna is passed on.
+The offspring dna is a random combination of the parent dna.
+The second way new blobs enter the world is throuh immigration.
+Blobs with a random genome spawn at the immigration rate of the simulation.